Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 pairs in the order in which they are added.
 JavaScript's Map [5] type has similar properties.
-If these are encoded as major type 5 the order dependent information is lost, especially when serializing to a canonical format.
+If these are encoded as major type 5 the order dependent information is lost, especially when serializing to a deterministic encoding [6].
 Therefore an order-preserving tag should be used.

 ## Semantics